srey942/video-apis-assessment/README.md

 ## Installation and Setup
 Note : Please have a minimum version of node v16.16.0, docker installed
-* Start by cloning the repo :
+* Start by cloning the repo: https://github.com/srey942/video-apis-assessment.git
 * Please create a supabase account and create new project.
 From the project settings->API-> Get your Project URL and Project Key.
 This key and url needs to be entered in your environment variables.
 * Please a create a storage bucket named `videos` and set it to public.
 * Please create `.env` and provide the necessary environment variables (e.g., Supabase URL, Supabase key, PORT).
 Here is sample .env file.